 Vegan for your feet – walking boots

 Fortunately, there are companies that have recognised the need for vegan alternatives.
 LOWA, for example, is conquering the hearts of all wanderlust vegans with its own product line.
 A textile/synthetic material is used for the upper and the built-in GORE-TEX membrane makes the shoes waterproof.
 The Swiss outdoor company Mammut offers a very similar design with its T Aenergy models.
-The shaft is made of two differently structured polyamide yarns, which makes it abrasion and tear resistant.
-Gore-Tex ensures that the shoes remain waterproof.
-In the Approach footwear segment, the Vegan Award goes to Salewa, whose Wildfire series also manages without animal components.
-For climbing shoes, Red Chili also offers vegan versions with the Durango VCR and Durango Lace, and last but not least, the The One by SO ILL should also be mentioned.
+The collar is made of two differently structured polyamide yarns, which makes it abrasion and tear resistant.
+GORE-TEX ensures that the shoes remain waterproof.
+In the approach footwear segment, the Vegan Award goes to Salewa, whose Wildfire series also manages without animal components.
+For climbing shoes, Red Chili also offers vegan versions.

 And today, you don’t have to sacrifice good performance just because you wear synthetic shoes.
 Leather shoes are very durable, but the development of synthetic shoes has progressed so far that, with the right care, they too can be a faithful companion for a long time.
 Genuine leather adapts to the shape of the wearer’s foot but expands over time.
 This does not usually happen with synthetic leather or synthetic shoes.
 They retain their shape.
 Synthetic shoes are also particularly suitable for everyday use, as they are very easy to clean and do not require the intensive care of a leather shoe.